vietphuongle/ur5_tictactoe/README.md

-# Use UR5 robotic arm to play Tic Tac Toe
+# Use UR5 robot arm to play Tic Tac Toe

 Detecting human moves by image processing